AshwathVS/tiny-tcp/README.md

 Example:
 ```
-Connected to the target VM, address: '127.0.0.1:61635', transport: 'socket'
-/hello | |ashwath
+/hello|Auth=12345678|my_payload
-11:07:33.042 [main] INFO client.NonBlockingClient -- Response from server: Hello from server, your body was: [ashwath]
+11:37:56.182 [main] INFO client.NonBlockingClient -- Response from server: Hello from server, your body was: [my_payload], your headers was: [{Keep-Alive=true, Auth=12345678}]

-/delay | Delay=500
+/delay|Delay=500
-11:07:38.960 [main] INFO client.NonBlockingClient -- Response from server: Waited for 500ms
+11:38:07.501 [main] INFO client.NonBlockingClient -- Response from server: Waited for 500ms

+/delay|Delay=1000
+11:38:17.374 [main] INFO client.NonBlockingClient -- Response from server: Waited for 1000ms
 ```